TRaSH-Guides/Guides/docs/Radarr/Radarr-collection-of-custom-formats.md

     - WiP
     - Groups that created encodes from the remuxes without micro-sizing them.
+    - Groups that add the best French audio track to an English release from Tier 01 or 02.
     - HDR/DoVi (Depending what's offered and often both).
     - HD Audio (Atmos, TrueHD etc...).